eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Subscriber profiles
 -------------------

-Subscriber profiles allows declaring :ref:`Subscriber configuration <pubsubconfiguration>` from XML file.
+Subscriber profiles allow declaring :ref:`Subscriber configuration <pubsubconfiguration>` from an XML file.
 The attribute ``profile_name`` is the name that the ``Domain`` associates to the profile to load it as shown in :ref:`loadingapplyingprofiles`.